RastreatorTeam/rastreator/README.md

 #### How can I share my query file with you?

 Check you query file using the check mode.<br/>
-Get the new generated file and do a pull request.
+Get the new generated file and make a pull request.

 #### Could you support more Active Directory languages?

 Sure, check the conf/languages.yaml file and update it with the variables for you language.<br/>
-After that, please do a pull request.
+After that, please make a pull request.

 #### How can I persistently set my defaults?